- People

 2. Citation and References

-- Follow the APA 7th edition citation style.
+- Follow the IEEE citation style.

 - Ensure all in-text citations are included in the reference list and vice versa.